I go by the pseudonym

 For more details, just get in touch and I would be happy to walk you through the project.

-Delta Ticket Redesign
+Delta Pass Redesign

 Airports are bustling places that can often make the well-informed person feel overwhelmed.
-The current Delta ticket doesn’t do much to convey information in a clear and consistent manner.
+The current Delta boarding pass doesn’t do much to convey information in a clear and consistent manner.
 There are several problems with its design, such as inefficient use of space, unclear information hierarchy and lack of attention to the different audiences it serves.

 With this exercise we’ve tried to address the concerns listed above and make it easier for the different stakeholders to read and comprehend information in an efficient manner.
-We began by listing all the elements of the existing Delta ticket, which were approximately 15 in number.
+We began by listing all the elements of the existing Delta boarding pass, which were approximately 15 in number.
 We then created persona types for each of the stakeholders, which are:

 The use cases for each of these persona types is explained in the following section: